 Dosa are gluten-free and are a great substitute for the common flour-based breads, such as roti and naan.

-Technique is important in cooking dosa.
+The technique is important in cooking dosa.
 But, as they are made every day in a large number of south Indian kitchens, how hard can it be?
 Well, the answer is that it is actually pretty hard.
 The two key things are to make sure that the pan is hot enough to brown the dosa, but not too hot to prevent the spreading of the batter.
-The second part is to make sure the batter is fresh and at the right consistency.
+The second part is to make sure that the batter is fresh and at the right consistency.

 If you are unable to spread the batter on the pan, then add some water to the dosa batter.
 This will help in spreading the batter evenly on the pan.
 To get golden brown dosa, the pan should be hot.
 But the problem is that if the pan is very hot, then you cannot spread the dosa batter properly.
 Sprinkle water on the pan and then wipe it to bring down the temperature of the pan.
 Spread the batter, then return the pan to a high flame.

 Spreading the batter is a matter of ladling the batter into the pan, then using the back of the spoon or ladle, spread the batter across the pan in a circular motion.
 You have to be quick, as the batter will start to cook quickly.
 Practice, practice and more practice helps here.
-Use as little oil as possible as these dosa should not be oily.
-I use a silicon brush to spread a tiny amount of oil to help brown the edges, as explained in the recipe.
+Use as little oil as possible as dosa should not be oily.
+I use a silicone brush to spread a tiny amount of oil to help brown the edges, as explained in the recipe.

-This video, from Sanjeev Kapoor’s Khana Khazana is the best one I have come across to show the technique.
+This video, from Sanjeev Kapoor’s Khana Khazana, is the best one I have come across to show the technique.
 Sanjeev Kapoor, by the way, is a television chef, with a hugely popular, long-running program.
-It is one of the most watched programs in India – which means one of the most watched programs in the world.
+It is one of the most-watched programs in India – which means one of the most-watched programs in the world.